Solo 401(k) Vs SEP IRA: Choosing the Right Retirement Plan

 SEP IRA Contributions

-In a SEP IRA, the contributions are made by an employer.
-It's important to note that employer contributions made under a SEP plan do not affect the amount you can contribute to an IRA on your own behalf.
+In a SEP IRA, the contributions are made by an employer—although it's important to note that those contributions do not affect how much you can contribute to an IRA on your own behalf.
+A SEP IRA is a type of Traditional IRA, so you may be able to make regular annual IRA contributions, eliminating the need to open a separate Traditional IRA.

 Maximum Contribution Limits

-For those under 50, the combined total of employee and employer contributions for Solo 401(k) plans is $69,000 for 2024 and $70,000 for 2025.
-Additionally, the maximum employee deferral is $23,000 for 2024 and $23,500 for 2025.
-For those 50 or over, Solo 401(k) plans allow for additional catch-up contributions of $7,500 for 2024 and 2025.
+How much you can put away with a Solo 401(k) is age-based.
+For individuals under 50, the combined total of employee and employer contributions for Solo 401(k) plans is $70,000 per year, with employee deferrals maxing out at $23,500.
+For individuals 50 or over, Solo 401(k) plans allow for additional catch-up contributions of $7,500 per year.

-Considerations for Solo 401k
+Considerations for Starting a Solo 401(k)

 Considerations for SEP IRA